eQuizShow

 Question: What is nuclear fusion and what are two functions of nuclear fusion?

-Answer: Nuclear fusion is when Hydrogen is converted to Helium
+Nuclear fusion is when Hydrogen is converted to Helium

-1. Give birth to stars2.
-Provide stars with energy
+1. Give birth to stars

-Question: Which star on this H-R diagram has the greatest absolute brightness?
+Which star on this H-R diagram has the greatest absolute brightness?
 (Luminosity)

 Answer: Deneb